 Significant deposits of spinel have been found in Cambodia, Myanmar, Sri Lanka, and Thailand.
 Spinel has also been found in Afghanistan, Australia, Brazil, Madagascar, Nepal, Nigeria, Tadzhikistan, Tanzania, and the U.S.

 Vivid red is the most desirable color of spinel gemstones, followed by cobalt blue, bright pink, and bright orange.
 The more affordable gems are often those with paler colors, like lavender.
 You may also find spinel in black, violet-blue, greenish blue, grayish, light pink, mauve, yellow or brown.

 When shopping for spinel, a high-quality gemstone should have no visible inclusions.
 The more inclusions, the less valuable the gemstone.
 Spinel birthstones can be found in various cuts such as octagons, trillions, squares, rounds, ovals, pears, and cushions.

-Here is a look through the calendar months to learn a bit more about each of these birthstones as described by the American Gem Society.
+If you want to read about another month’s birthstone, click on the month here: January, February, March, April, May, June, July, August, September, October, November and December.
+These blogs look through the calendar months to explain a bit more about each of these birthstones as described by the American Gem Society and other sources.

 Stop by one of Albert’s four locations to find the perfect birthstone that you are looking for!
 Albert’s has been family owned and operated since 1927.
 No matter what part of the Tri-Cities you’re in, we have a location to serve you.
 With four Albert’s Pawn locations (Downtown Johnson City, North Johnson City, Bristol, and Kingsport), getting top dollar for your items for pawn loans and finding that item you’ve been looking for at an unbeatable price has never been easier.
 Stop by and see why Albert’s Pawn is the premier pawnshop in the area.